 Heather Thompson, MS, PhD, is a molecular and cellular biologist, clinical researcher, birthworker, and queer parent with non-binary gender.
 Heather uses she/her pronouns and has worked on issues related to reproductive health for more than 25 years, advocating for equity, access and autonomy in childbirth.
 From 2010-2017 she was the Director of Research at a community birth center in Colorado, advocating for midwives and community birth through data generation, analysis and dissemination.
 Currently she is the Deputy Director of Elephant Circle, a birth justice organization, doing work that allows her to combine her background in birth access and equity with science and community organizing.
 She is passionate about supporting the family unit and helping families navigate their own journey, particularly as it relates to maternity care, birth choices, and legal cannabis.
 Born and raised in Colorado, Heather enjoys being outside around a campfire with her partner, two kids and larger community.

-Every InJoy product is…
+Every InJoy childbirth education resource is…

 Each product includes clear, high-quality videos and animations, helping you explain concepts easily and effectively.